zoisite-rb/zoisite-rb/guides/source/sign_up_and_settings.md

 ### Renaming The Password Challenge Attribute

 While `password_challenge` is a good name for our code, users are used to seeing "Current password" for this form field.
-We can rename this with locales in Rails to change how this attribute is displayed on the frontend.
+We can rename this with locales in Zoisite to change how this attribute is displayed on the frontend.

 Add the following to `config/locales/en.yml`: